Advanced Nurse Practitioner/Professional Practice MSc

 Special features

-• Exclusive arrangements for Recognition of Prior Learning (RPL) for core modules
+• An easy to navigate process exists for Recognition of Prior Learning (RPL) for core modules (a cost is attached to this process)

-• Innovative and clinically current curriculum developed and taught by subject experts
+• Innovative and contemporary clinically current curriculum developed and taught by subject experts

 • Designed in partnership with expert clinical partners